MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almaccelerator.md

 1. Update the **Stage Owner Email** for each of the three stages (**DEV**, **TEST**, and **PROD**).
 The stage owner will receive notification for approving project creation and deployment.
 1. Update the **Admin username and password**.
 These credentials can be a service account or a user account with the Power Platform Admin role.
 1. For each of the test and production stages, select a pre-existing environment that will be used for test and production deployments.
-Your development environment is the environment provisioned when you first create<!--note from editor: Edit okay?
-Has the first project been created by now?
-(If so, this should be "first created a project"). --> a project.
+Your development environment is the environment provisioned when you first create a project.

 ### Update the Webhook Url value